revaturelabs/interviewquestions/Java/Maven/Introduction to Maven.md

 - Generate source code
 - Create documentation from the source code generated.
 - Compiles the source code
-- Packages the compiled code into JAR of ZIP file.
+- Packages the compiled code into JAR, WAR, EAR file.
-- Install the packaged code into Local repository, Server repository and Central repository.
+- Install the packaged code into Local, Remote repository.

 </details>

 ---